dklopstein/dev-journal/README.md

 ## Installation

-To install the calculator app, simply clone this repository to your local machine:
+To install the journal app, simply clone this repository to your local machine:

 `git clone https://github.com/cse110-sp24-group25/cse110-sp24-group25.git`

 No additional dependencies are required.
-You can then open the index.html file in your web browser to start using The Best Journal.
+You can then open the homepage.html file in your web browser to locally use the journal.

 ## Contributing
 If you'd like to contribute to this project, feel free to submit bug reports, feature requests, or pull requests through GitHub.
 Please follow our Contributing Guidelines.